Lindabaiis a member in United States of America . She has been a member for over 5 years (2,026 days).

 MY POSTCARD PREFERENCES (Warning -- long list ahead!)

 *I especially like it if the cards are sent UNWRITTEN in envelopes - with a note from you included.
-And if you really want to delight me include a bit of ephemera like old used stamps, worthless paper money, bus or theatre ticket, a label from something you use in your daily life or even a clipping from a non-English newspaper.
-I incorporate such items in my collages & mail art.
+And if you really want to delight me include a bit of ephemera like old used postage stamps, worthless paper money, old black & white photos or a label from something you use in your daily life.
+I incorporate such items into my collages & mail art.
 I would also love any Air Mail stickers from your country

 *Black and white photography

 *Hand made cards with your art or photographs

 *Match-box cover art